 Greetings and best wishes for a successful summer experience.
 This guide is intended to help students with basic legal research skills and to serve as a handy guide to finding more detailed information.
-If you have a reference question, please contact one of our Reference Librarians by phone at (312) 915-7205, by e-mail at LoyolaLawReference@luc.edu, or in person at the Reference Desk (Law Library, 3rd floor).
+If you have a reference question, please contact one of our Reference Librarians by phone at (312) 915-7205 or by email at LoyolaLawReference@luc.edu.
+To set up an in-person meeting, please email LoyolaLawReference@luc.edu.

 In addition to the information contained in this Guide, the Law Library also has a number of research guides devoted to specific legal subjects and practice areas.
 Don't forget to look at those as well.

-If you are looking for a research guide on a subject that the Law Library does not have, use an advanced Google search (http://www.google.com/advanced_search) to locate guides from other libraries.
+If you are looking for a research guide on a subject that the Law Library does not have, use Google's advanced search to locate guides from other libraries.
 Run a search with the key words for your subject and "research guide" as an exact phrase.
 Then restrict the search to the domain .edu.

 In a White Paper published in November, 2016, LexisNexis surveyed 330 summer associates across the country about the legal research and writing skills needed to succeed.
 Read the results here.